Leveraging Large Language Models for Collective Decision-Making: Evaluation on the Coordination Process

 \item Secondly, we examined the effect of the number of options $K$.
 We considered the meetings with size $n=5$ and considered two cases $K\in \{3,4\}$.
 For each number $K$, we randomly selected 20 meeting scenarios with $5$ employees for the experimentation. \end{itemize}

-\item \emph{Schedule preferences and Knowledge Graph.} Second, the coordination module considered not only schedule preferences but also the information embedded in the knowledge graph $\cG$ (i.e., the social subgraph induced on the meeting members, and their roles and responsibilities); the system also accounted for attendance constraints (if any) posed by the meeting organizer.
+\item \emph{Schedule preferences and database.} Second, the coordination module considered not only schedule preferences but also the information in the database $\cD$; the system also accounted for attendance constraints (if any) posed by the meeting organizer.

-To examine the effect of incorporating the knowledge graph in the system's suggestions, we tested the system on 20 meeting scenarios with $n = 5$ and $K = 2$.
-First, we focused on $n = 5$ members since in smaller meetings, the structure of the social subgraph was not complex enough to effectively showcase the impacts of the social graph on the systems's reasoning.
-Furthermore, based on the findings of the baseline study (cf. \cref{sec:results}), the system’s performance metrics deteriorated with larger values of $K$, and, therefore, we opted for $K=2$. \end{itemize}
+To examine the effect of incorporating the database in the system's suggestions, we tested the system on 20 meeting scenarios with $n = 5$ and $K = 2$.
+First, we focused on $n = 5$ members.
+This is because, in smaller meetings ($n=3,4$), the social connections among the members were not complex enough to effectively showcase the impact of the social graph on the systems' reasoning.
+Furthermore, based on the findings of the baseline study (cf. \cref{sec:results}), the system’s performance metrics deteriorated with larger values of $K$, and, therefore, we opted for $K=2$.\footnote{With a large $K$ the members have more options to choose, but it is also more likely that the members have diverging choices, making it difficult to refine proposed options.
+We will explain this observation in detail in \cref{sec:discussion}.} \end{itemize}

-In all of simulated meeting scenarios, the coordination processes were carried out over a total of $T = 4$ rounds.
-This is consistent with the finding of \emph{Calendar.help} \cite{cranshaw2017calendar} which shows that most users had no more than five rounds of interactions with the system.
+In all of the simulated meeting scenarios, the coordination processes were carried out over a total of $T = 4$ rounds.
+This is consistent with the finding of \emph{Calendar.help} \cite{cranshaw2017calendar}, which shows that most users had no more than five rounds of interactions with the system.

 Considering the fact that most participants had meetings with 3 to 5 attendees in our requirements analysis (cf. \cref{sec:requirements_analysis}), we ran simulations with $n \in \{ 3, 4, 5 \}$ attendees.
 This is also consistent with the results reported in \cite{cranshaw2017calendar,yu2023large}.